 Welcome to TechRadar's guide to the best sat nav systems on the market right now, a list we've compiled to help drivers who are prone to getting of course, as well as those who want to make sure it never happens to them.

-These are the devices that rise above your smartphone's GPS and the free maps you've picked up at random road stops over the years.
-Fold those paper maps up, put your phone away, buckle your seat belt, and get ready to obey the digital voice commands emanating from the machine on your dashboard.
+These are the sat nav devices that go beyond the GPS in your smartphone and the free maps you've picked up at random road stops over the years.
+Fold those paper maps up, put your phone away, buckle your seat belt, and get ready to obey the digital voice commands emanating from the sat nav on your dashboard.

-The following sat navs are dedicated to giving directions, so will get you from A to B or C to G, if you ask them really nicely.
+The following sat navs are dedicated to giving directions, so will get you from Point A to Point B, or Point C to Point G, if you ask them really nicely.